Azure/azure-functions-python-worker/README.md

 - Develop using Functions Core Tools (CLI)
 - Publish your Python functions using an App Service Plan on Linux
-- Triggers / Bindings : HTTP/Webhook, Blob, Queue, Timer, Cosmos DB, Event Grid, Event Hubs and Service Bus
+- Triggers / Bindings : HTTP, Blob, Queue, Timer, Cosmos DB, Event Grid, Event Hubs and Service Bus
 - Publish a custom image to Azure

 What's coming?